-This delicious Christmas cake will be the talk of your Christmas Day meal or party.
+This delicious Christmas cake recipe will be the talk of your Christmas Day meal or party.
 Made with fruits including currants, raisins and cherries and soaked with rich sherry, the sponge is fruity and moist.
 This mouth-watering cake is topped with an easy royal icing and decorated with a festive ribbon.
 This cake is simple to recreate at home and has to be one of our favourite bakes.
 This recipe was taken from Mary Berry’s Christmas Collection book.
 Serve this cake with a dollop of brandy butter for a real Christmassy experience.
 This recipe makes a foolproof Christmas cake every time.
 Mary Berry’s well baked fruit cake can be stored in the fridge, wrapped thoroughly in foil or a plastic bag to stop the cake from drying out, for up to 6 months after opening but we’d recommend eating sooner for the best taste.
 The whole family are going to love tucking into this cake!

 - 175g (6 oz) raisins

 - 350g (12 oz) glace cherries, rinsed, thoroughly dried and quartered